Rector of All Saints Episcopal Church

 Pr.
 Leticia became a member of the Evangelical Lutheran Church in America in 2011 and served as Pastoral Associate at Trinity Lutheran Church in Sunset Park, Brooklyn.
 She led Christian education programs, initiated evangelism and outreach and community-building ministries and developed missional leaders.
 She heard there God's voice calling her to ordained ministry and initiated the formation process for the ministry of Word and Sacrament.

 In 2016, Pr.
-Leticia was called by the Metropolitan Synod of New York to become a Mission Developer and Bishop Rimbo's Vicar in All Saints/Todos los Santos in Woodhaven, NY.
+Leticia was called by the Metropolitan Synod of New York to become a Mission Developer and Vicar of the All Saints/Todos los Santos Lutheran Community in Woodhaven, NY.
 Pr.
 Leticia's purpose is to lead her community to be faithful to God's calling to participate in his mission in the world.
 Pastor Leticia was ordained to the Public Office of Word and Sacrament in December 2017.
 She is grateful to the Triune God for a vocation of service to God's loving plan to bless the whole world in Jesus Christ.

 Director of Music